- Take Action

 Council members may serve a maximum of two non-consecutive terms, two years minimum elapsing between terms.

 Section 3.Election of Council Members.
 A total of fifteen Council members shall be elected by the members for a term of six years.
 The Council members shall serve staggered terms such that five Council members will be elected every two years.
 Nominations for membership on the Council shall be made by the members of the corporation every two years.
-Election shall be made by a plurality of the active members voting.
+The nominating committee shall nominate an at-large and a designated slate for each class.
+The at-large slate shall consist of no fewer than eight (8) nominees while the designated slate shall consist of no fewer than three (3) nominees.
+All nominees for the designated slate must come from developing countries, which shall be according to the official classification approved by the council.
+The four (4) nominees from the at-large slate receiving the most votes and the nominee from the designated slate receiving the most votes shall be elected.
 The President of the Congress, Vice President of the Congress, the Editor of the Official Journal of the Society, the Secretary General of the Society, the Chairman of the Scientific and Standardization Committee, the immediate past-Chairman of Council and the immediate past-President of the Congress shall serve on Council as ex officio, voting members during their terms of office.

 ARTICLE V: MEETINGS OF COUNCIL MEMBERS